wenewzhang/mixin_network-nodejs-bot2/README2.md

     } else console.log("refund success!");
 }
 ```
-If the jsData.amount is negative, that's mean bot send the token to user success!
+When bot send token to user successfully, the jsData.amount is negative.
-If the jsData.amount is positive, user send token to bot.
+When user send token to user, the jsData.amount is positive.

 A full app2.js can find [here](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/app2.js)